Convex-Dev/design/papers/convex-whitepaper.md

 Peer C: (stake 40) ordering = XXXXZY
 ```

-This procedure provably converges to a single Ordering.
-Any situation where Peers are voting for different Blocks (in any position) is unstable.
+This procedure provably converges to a single ordering.
+Any situation where Peers are voting for different blocks (in any position) is unstable.
 It will converge towards one outcome, since Peers will switch to an Ordering calculated to have a slight majority.
-After a few rounds of Belief propagation, all good Peers will align on the same Ordering.
+After a few rounds of belief propagation, all good Peers will align on the same ordering.

 #### Stability

-The Belief Merge procedure outlined above has many desirable stability properties even in the presence of some proportion of malicious adversaries (Bad Peers).
+The belief merge procedure outlined above has many desirable stability properties even in the presence of some proportion of malicious adversaries (which are considered "bad peers").
 Some of these are listed below:

 ##### 51% Stability with Good Peer Majority

-If more than 50% of Peers adopt the same Ordering, this majority consists entirely of Good Peers and they are mutually aware of each other's agreement, then the Ordering is provably stable no matter what any adversaries subsequently attempt, since the adversaries cannot cause any Good Peer to change their vote.
+If more than 50% of peers adopt the same ordering, this majority consists entirely of good peers and they are mutually aware of each other's agreement, then the ordering is provably stable no matter what any adversaries subsequently attempt, since the adversaries cannot cause any good peer to change their vote.

 ##### 51% Stability with Rapid Propagation

 Assuming that:
-- More than 50% of Peers (some of which may be Bad Peers) adopt the same ordering
+- More than 50% of peers (some of which may be Bad Peers) adopt the same ordering
-- less than 50% of all Peers are Bad Peers
+- less than 50% of all peers are bad peers
-- Beliefs are propagated quickly to all other Peers (at least before the next round of Belief Merges)
+- Beliefs are propagated quickly to all other peers (at least before the next round of belief merges)
-Then the Ordering will be provably stable since a majority of Good Peers will adopt the same Ordering during the next Belief Merge.
+Then the ordering will be provably stable since a majority of good peers will adopt the same Ordering during the next belief merge.

 ##### 67% Stability vs. Irrelevant Alternatives

 Assuming that:

-1. At least 2/3 of all Peers are aligned in proposing the same Ordering, and are aware of each other's Orderings
+1. At least 2/3 of all Peers are aligned in proposing the same Ordering, and are aware of each other's orderings
 2. Less than 1/3 of Peers (by Staked voting weight) are Bad Peers, the remainder (>2/3) are Good Peers
-3. Bad Peers may collude arbitrarily, but do not have a Belief propagation speed advantage (on average) relative to Good Peers
+3. Bad Peers may collude arbitrarily, but do not have a Belief propagation speed advantage (on average) relative to good peers
-4. Non-aligned Good Peers do not initially have any significant support for any conflicting ordering.
+4. Non-aligned good peers do not initially have any significant support for any conflicting ordering.

-Then the Ordering is provably stable, since:
+Then the ordering is provably stable, since:

-- By (1) and (2), the number of Good Peers within in the aligned set of Peers must strictly outweigh the Bad Peers.
+- By (1) and (2), the number of good peers within in the aligned set of peers must strictly outweigh the Bad Peers.
-- Whatever the Bad Peers do (including switching from being in the aligned group to supporting a new conflicting Ordering), their new Ordering will still be outweighed by the Good Peers which are already in alignment
+- Whatever the bad peers do (including switching from being in the aligned group to supporting a new conflicting ordering), their new ordering will still be outweighed by the Good Peers which are already in alignment
-- Therefore, the initially aligned Good Peers will win 50%+ majority with Good Peers, since they will win a propagation race by sharing their Beliefs which will bring the majority of remaining non-aligned Good Peers as per assumption (3)
+- Therefore, the initially aligned Good Peers will win 50%+ majority with good peers, since they will win a propagation race by sharing their beliefs which will bring the majority of remaining non-aligned good peers as per assumption (3)

 ##### 75% Stability vs. powerful adversaries

-Assuming that 75% of Peers are aligned in proposing the same Ordering, and are aware of each other's orderings, the Ordering is stable as long as less than 25% of Peers are Bad Peers.
+Assuming that 75% of peers are aligned in proposing the same ordering, and are aware of each other's orderings, the ordering is stable as long as less than 25% of Peers are Bad Peers.

 This hold true even against powerful adversaries with capabilities such as:
-- Ability to temporarily isolate and trick non-aligned Peers into adopting a conflicting Proposal
+- Ability to temporarily isolate and trick non-aligned Peers into adopting a conflicting proposal
-- Ability to censor or delay arbitrary messages on the network (as long as at least one Belief propagation path eventually exists between any pair of Good Peers)
+- Ability to censor or delay arbitrary messages on the network (as long as at least one Belief propagation path eventually exists between any pair of good peers)
-- Ability to delay the activity of any Good Peer
+- Ability to delay the activity of any good peer

-[What if a single Bad Peer holds a majority of the Stake, say 70%, can it take full control of the Consensus?
+[What if a single bad peer holds a majority of the stake, say 70%, can it take full control of the consensus?
 Is this a governance issue?]

 #### Determining consensus

-Even after a stable Ordering is observed, Consensus must be confirmed.
+Even after a stable ordering is observed, consensus must be confirmed.
 This is achieved through a decentralised implementation of a 2-phase commit.

-Once a 2/3 threshold of Peers are observed by any Peer to be aligned on the same Ordering up to a certain Block number, the Peer marks and communicates this number as a **Proposed Consensus Point (PCP)**.
-The Peers propagate this PCP as part of their next published Belief, attached to their Ordering.
+Once a 2/3 threshold of peers are observed by any Peer to be aligned on the same Ordering up to a certain Block number, the peer marks and communicates this number as a **Proposed Consensus Point (PCP)**.
+The Peers propagate this PCP as part of their next published belief, attached to their ordering.

-Once a 2/3 threshold of Peers are observed to have the same Proposed Consensus Point with the same Ordering, this value is confirmed by the Peer as the new **Consensus Point (CP)**.
+Once a 2/3 threshold of peers are observed to have the same proposed consensus point with the same ordering, this value is confirmed by the peer as the new **Consensus Point (CP)**.
 From this point on, Good Peers will consider the Consensus final.

 Consensus is **guaranteed** providing:

-- A stable Ordering is reached where a majority of Peers consistently propose the same Ordering
+- A stable ordering is reached where a majority of peers consistently propose the same ordering
-- At least 2/3 of Stake is held by Good Peers that are active in the network
+- At least 2/3 of stake is held by good peers that are active in the network

-This follows from the fact that given a majority for a stable Ordering, all Good Peers will eventually adopt the same Ordering and therefore the Network will pass both the Proposed Consensus and Consensus thresholds.
+This follows from the fact that given a majority for a stable ordering, all good peers will eventually adopt the same ordering and therefore the network will pass both thresholds.

 #### Illustration

-Consider a case where all peers A, B, C, D and E initially agree on a Consensus Ordering (labelled `o`).
-At this point, peer B receives a set of new Transactions, composes these into a Block and produces a Belief with an updated Ordering (`x`), including the new proposed Block.
-Initially, this is unknown to all other Peers.
+Consider a case where all peers A, B, C, D and E initially agree on a consensus ordering (labelled `o`).
+At this point, peer B receives a set of new transactions, composes these into a block and produces a belief with an updated ordering (`x`), including the new proposed Block.
+Initially, this is unknown to all other peers.

-We can visualise this initial situation as a Matrix, where each row is the Belief held by one peer, and each column represents the latest signed Ordering observed by each peer from another peer.
-Each Peer also has knowledge of the current Consensus defined by `o`, which is also its Proposed Consensus.
+We can visualise this initial situation as a matrix, where each row is the belief held by one peer, and each column represents the latest signed ordering observed by each peer from another peer.
+Each Peer also has knowledge of the current consensus defined by `o`, which is also its proposed consensus.

 ```
   ABCDE  Consensus   Proposed Consensus